Top Jimmy & The Rhythm Pigs: Formation of band / heyday

 Top Jimmy & The Rhythm Pigs concerts often featured guest appearances by such artists as Tom Waits and Stevie Ray Vaughan.
 According to the Waits biography Lowside of the Road, Waits was influenced by the L.A. roots-rock scene but particularly loved the Pigs.
 He also formed a personal connection with Jimmy.

 Also joining at various times were Albert Collins, Bonnie Bramlett, and Percy Mayfield.
 In addition, the club included members of the aforementioned scene stalwarts, most notably X and The Blasters.

 Chris Morris described the "Blue Mondays" as "an infernal scene" that drew a hard-drinking crowd, and the band matched the audience's consumption.
 Fisticuffs were common, especially with the short-tempered Carlos Guitarlos.
 Yet the shows were mainly about dancing and having a good time.

 Another admirer and Cathay guest star was David Lee Roth of Van Halen.
-Thanks to Diamond Dave, the band and its frontman in particular were saluted in the song "Top Jimmy" on the album 1984.
+Thanks to Roth, the band and its frontman in particular were saluted in the song "Top Jimmy" on the album 1984.
 Roth frequented the Zero Zero club, where Jimmy tended bar.
 According to Jimmy, he and Roth had discussed working on an album of country tunes together, but that idea appears never to have gone anywhere.